HimanshuKanwar2001/mini-crm/README.md

 The application consists of two main parts: the Next.js frontend and the Genkit AI flow server.
 You'll need to run them in separate terminal windows.

-1.  **Start your MongoDB Server**:
+1.  **Start your MongoDB Server (if using local MongoDB)**:
-    Ensure your MongoDB instance is running.
-If you installed MongoDB locally, you might start it with a command like `mongod` (this command can vary based on your OS and installation method).
+    If you installed MongoDB locally, ensure your MongoDB instance is running.
+You might start it with a command like `mongod` (this command can vary based on your OS and installation method).
 If you are using a cloud service like MongoDB Atlas, it should already be running.

 2.  **Start the Genkit Development Server**:
     This server handles the AI-powered flows.